jjjeanmax/jjjeanmax/README.md

 ## Who am I ?
 *Known to scan vulnerabilities and to prevent cyber attacks or mitigate their impact*
 ### Long answer
-- Coder, Programmer, Pentester, Backender, Cybersecurity Craziest 💀
+- Coder, Programmer, Pentester, Backender, BugHunter, Cybersecurity Craziest 💀
 - Hacking Lover, Football Player, Video Gamer 👾
 - Friendly, Jack of All(Kinda..🥸) 🦕
 - Human, Identified by the people around him as **Jean Maxime**